RalphMichel/LaTeX-Template-KuR/README.md

 ## Description

-Templates for the Department of Conservation and Restoration of Modern Materials and Media at the Bern University of the Arts.
+Templates for the Department of Conservation and Restoration of Modern Materials and Media at the Bern Academy of the Arts.

 ## Installation